saint11/DeadWeight/source/bestiary.md

 ### Shore Creatures {.big}

-Blacksalt isle sea is full of terrible creatures, some end up walking on the land and taking refuge in abandoned ruins.
+Blacksalt isle shores are full of terrible creatures, some end up venturing deeper into the land and taking refuge in abandoned ruins.

 ![](images/Giant%20Crab.png "Giant enemy crab"){.right}